Tommy Allen (speedway rider)

 Thomas David Allen (born 4 September 1984 in Norwich, Norfolk) is a former motorcycle speedway rider from England.

 Career

 Allen won the Premier League Championship in 2005 with Rye House Rockets, and again in 2007.
 In 2010, which was his final season in speedway, he rode for the Somerset Rebels in the Premier League.

 Family

-His brother Olly Allen was also a professional rider.
+Allen's brother Olly was also a professional rider.